Trauma and

 What happens to memory under acute stress

 Normal memory formation depends on the coordinated activity of two brain structures: the hippocampus, which encodes the contextual and narrative aspects of experience, and the amygdala, which encodes the emotional significance of experience.
-Under normal conditions, these two systems work together to produce integrated memories that are both emotionally meaningful and contextually located.
+Under normal conditions, these two systems work together to produce integrated memories that are both emotionally meaningful and contextually located in time.

 Hyperactivated

-Encodes emotional content with extreme intensity.
-The feeling of the event is burned in with exceptional clarity and durability.
+Encodes emotional content with extreme intensity under stress hormone load.
+The feeling of the event is burned in with exceptional clarity and durability, without any corresponding narrative context.

 Impaired